Temples around Tindivanam, Villupuram, Ulundurpet, Thozhudur and Perambalur

 The Rajagopuram is 85 feet with 7 tier.

-The Samadhi of Kundalini Maharishi is found to the right of the Chandramouleeswara Shrine.
+The Samadhi shrine of Kundalini Maharishi is found to the right of the Chandramouleeswara Shrine.

 There are many vakra (unusual) depictions in the temple:

-Main entrance, Nandi, Dwajasthamba and the main deity are not in a straight line.
+Main entrance, Nandi, Dwajasthamba and the main deity (Lord Shiva) are not in a straight line.

 Sani graha is different with his vahana crow to the left.

 Natarajar has his right leg lifted up and left leg placed on the ground, contrary to the normal posture.
-Also his hair is tied up and not flowing, like in other temples
+Also his hair is tied up and not flowing, like in other temple

 Worship Benefits: People who suffer of vakkra grahas can worship in this place and prosper in life.